Build a small subword tokenizer, compare BPE, WordPiece, and SentencePiece, then audit token cost and Unicode behavior.

 3NFC ligature: file

 4NFKC ligature: fileTokenizer behavior must be versioned with this policy.
-If one service normalizes with NFC and another silently folds with NFKC, they can send different IDs to the same model or generate different cache keys for a ticket that looks unchanged.
+If one service normalizes with NFC and another silently folds with NFKC, they can send different IDs to the same model or generate different cache keys for text that looks unchanged.

-You can now read the common tokenizer families as design choices rather than names to memorize.
+The common tokenizer families are design choices, not names to memorize.

 | Method | Training view | Serving view | Boundary/fallback detail |